microsoft/live-share/docs/use/vscode.md

 1. **Sign in**

-    After you install the Live Share extension, reload, and wait for dependencies to install, sign in to let other collaborators know who you are.
+    After you install the Live Share Extension, reload, and wait for dependencies to install, sign in to let other collaborators know who you are.
 For more information, see [Sign in](#sign-in-to-live-share).

 2. **Select the invitation link / open the invitation in your browser**

     Simply open (or re-open) the invitation link in a browser.

     > [!Note]
-    > If you haven't installed the Live Share extension, you'll get links to the Marketplace.
+    > If you haven't installed the Live Share Extension, you'll get links to the Marketplace.
 Install the extension, restart your chosen tool, and retry.

-    You should be notified that the browser wants to launch a tool that's enabled for Live Share.
-If you let it launch the tool, you'll be connected to the collaboration session when it starts.
+    You should be notified that the browser wants to start a tool that's enabled for Live Share.
+If you let it start the tool, you'll be connected to the collaboration session when it starts.

     ![Screenshot that shows the join page in a browser.](../media/join-page.png)

     If the host is offline, you'll be notified.
 You can then contact the host and ask them to share again.

     > [!NOTE]
-    > Be sure you've started the tool at least once after installing the Visual Studio Live Share extension and allowed the installation to finish before opening/re-opening the invitation page.
+    > Be sure you've started the tool at least once after installing the Visual Studio Live Share Extension and allowed the installation to finish before opening/re-opening the invitation page.
 Still having trouble?
 See [Join manually](#join-manually).

 3. **Collaborate**